Hand knitting: Stitches

 There are well-nigh an infinite number of possible combinations of knitting stitches, the favorites of which have been collected into stitch treasuries.
 A piece of knitting begins with the process of casting on (also known as "binding on"), which involves the initial creation of the stitches on the needle.
 Different methods of casting on are used for different effects: one may be stretchy enough for lace, while another provides a decorative edging — Provisional cast-ons are used when the knitting will continue in both directions from the cast-on.
 There are various method employed to "cast on," such as the "thumb method" (also known as "slingshot" or "long-tail" cast-ons), where the stitches are created by a series of loops that will, when knitted, give a very loose edge ideal for "picking up stitches" and knitting a border; the "double needle method" (also known as "knit-on" or "cable cast-on"), whereby each loop placed on the needle is then "knitted on," which produces a firmer edge ideal on its own as a border; and many more.
 The number of active stitches remains the same as when cast on unless stitches are added (an increase) or removed (a decrease).

-Once the knitted piece is finished, the remaining live stitches are "cast off."
-Casting (or "binding") off loops the stitches across each other so they can be removed from the needle without unravelling the item.
-Although the mechanics are different from casting on, there is a similar variety of methods.

-In knitting certain articles of clothing, especially larger ones like sweaters, the final knitted garment will be made of several knitted pieces, with individual sections of the garment knit separately and then sewn together.
-Seamless knitting, where a whole garment is knit as a single piece, is also possible.
-Elizabeth Zimmermann is probably the best-known proponent of seamless or circular knitting techniques.
-Smaller items, such as socks and hats, are usually knit in one piece on double-pointed needles or circular needles.
-(See Circular knitting.)